robknows/JTests/README.md

 Note that the results of the test are not evaluated until they are called upon by the runTests function.

-# Usage for building functions: Jbuild.ijs
+# Usage for building functions: found in Jbuild.ijs

 Consider if I have a J project in a folder called /home/rob/myJProject and in it I have my J files which are main.ijs, matrices.ijs and graphics.ijs